 So start with a simple hobby – no agenda, no long term plan that this is going to “save your life” or get you out of what you’re doing.
 Just something that complements your day-to-day journey.
-Cooking, jewelry making, play an instrument, create some art, learn a language, kite flying, knitting, cycling, rock climbing, start a collection of something… Allow yourself an hour or two a week to indulge in it and see how much you can nurture your soul and find interest in something that’s yours and special to you.
+Cooking, jewelry making, play an instrument, create some art, learn a language, kite flying, knitting, cycling, rock climbing, start a collection of something… Allow yourself an hour or two a week to indulge in something easy, fun, and distracting.
+Take note of how these hobbies make you feel.

-You’ll mingle with like-minded people around something of interest to you all and you never know what might come from that – but you have to allow it, that’s all.
-Often, as we get older, priorities shift and we start to let go of those things that are important to us – we take care of others in our lives, we commit to our jobs and careers, which often aren’t related to our hobbies or interests but are simply a means to an end.
+You’ll mingle with like-minded people around something of interest and you never know what might come from that – but you have to allow it, that’s all.
+Often, as we get older, priorities shift and we start to let go of those things that are important to us.
+We take care of others in our lives and commit to our jobs and careers, which often aren’t related to our hobbies or interests but are simply a means to an end.

+We then justify why we don’t have time for the things that make us feel good and settle for a complacent life.
 It could be that a simple hobby, something you can have fun with and enjoy may ultimately become your passion.
 Then you can figure out if that hobby can transform your life.

 You may need to pull your head out of your phone or computer long enough to see what’s going on around you.
 Do you realize how much of the world you’re missing as you text and email while you walk around?
 You’re probably not always as present in the real world as you could be.
 You're missing out on surroundings and human interactions that could be sources of inspiration - catalysts for Reinvention.